quii/learn-go-with-tests/context.md

 (Pause for a moment and think of the ramifications of every function having to send in a context, and the ergonomics of that.)

 Feeling a bit uneasy?
 Good.
 Let's try and follow that approach though and instead pass through the `context` to our `Store` and let it be responsible.
-That way it can also pass the `context` through to it's dependants and they too can be responsible for stopping themselves.
+That way it can also pass the `context` through to its dependants and they too can be responsible for stopping themselves.

 ## Write the test first